lucamit/BasicSSO/Ldap_NET/Readme.txt

 2. Build the solution.

 Note for Running the project:
-1. Update the Data Source of connection string in ~/AmitGaur_SoftwareArchitect_Ldap_NET\Source\IdentityManagerRestApis\Web.config.
+1. Update the Data Source of connection string in ~/Ldap_NET\Source\IdentityManagerRestApis\Web.config.
    The connection string name must be "IdentityManager"
 	  Example  <add name="IdentityManager" providerName="System.Data.SqlClient" 				            connectionString="server=localhost;database=SSO;Trusted_Connection=Yes;"/>

-2. Update the value in AmitGaur_SoftwareArchitect_Ldap_NET\Source\IdentityManagerRestApis\Web.config AppSetting Setions
+2. Update the value in Ldap_NET\Source\IdentityManagerRestApis\Web.config AppSetting Setions
 	a.
 Update value of Ldap Serverin key  "Ldap.Connection".Just give the server address without protocol.
 	b. update timeout value  of  "TicketExpirationTimeoutInMinutes".This is used to expire authentication token sfter specified time.